 Faculty review applications for positions in their courses and indicate their unranked preferences.
 They are also asked to indicate whether they regard any applicants as unqualified and why.
 A committee comprised of the Associate Director and the Department Administrator reviews the faculty and candidate preferences and determine the appointments.

 Successful applicants are notified by the Program.
-After all of the positions are filled, the Program contacts applicants who were not selected to inform them of their status.
+After all of the positions are filled, the Program will post a notice informing candidates that the selection process is complete.
 At no time should the instructor make an offer or promise of a GSI position to any applicant.
 Applicant inquiries should be directed to the Department Administrator.

 Unsuccessful applications will be retained for consideration in the event that there are last minute openings.
 Upon request, the Program will inform an applicant of his or her status.
 In the event an Employee does not receive his or her preferred assignment, he or she can request a written explanation or an in-person interview with the hiring agent(s).